jackmaden/philosophybreak/src/pages/articles/john-lockes-empiricism-why-we-are-all-tabula-rasas-blank-slates/index.md

 ![John Locke](./johnlocke.jpg "John Locke, as perceived by your senses.")

-In his brilliant 1689 work [An Essay Concerning Human Understanding](http://www.amazon.com/gp/product/087220216X/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=087220216X&linkId=ebfa57e638093b07e7676016415fbb51), Locke argues that, at birth, the mind is a _tabula rasa_ (a blank slate) that we fill with ‘ideas’ as we experience the world through the five senses.
+In his brilliant 1689 work <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/087220216X/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=087220216X&linkId=ebfa57e638093b07e7676016415fbb51">An Essay Concerning Human Understanding</a>, Locke argues that, at birth, the mind is a _tabula rasa_ (a blank slate) that we fill with ‘ideas’ as we experience the world through the five senses.

 By ‘idea’, Locke means “whatsoever is the Object of the Understanding, when a person thinks.”
 In other words, an idea is anything you experience or reflect on — and Locke’s key point is we can only get such ‘ideas’ from the senses.